akshay-nm/homework-assignment-2/README.md

 - Add items from the menu to the cart
 - Place orders

-I tried my best to keep the API message driven.
+I tried my best to keep the API message driven without using external modules and dependencies.
 Any suggestions on how i can improve on that?

 ## Integration with stripe.com and mailgun.com